 One University of Texas study has shown that increasing the daily amount of Vitamin C in men helps them produce more sperm, stronger sperm, and more mobile sperm.
 Sometimes the sperm count rose over ten times when men started ingesting the healthy amount of vitamin C.

-Another small study about vitamin C for fertility, done in Kentucky in 2006, showed that twice daily supplementation of 1000 mg for a maximum of 2 months increased the count and motility, demonstrating the significance of vitamin C for male infertility.
+Another small study about vitamin C and fertility, done in Kentucky in 2006, showed that twice daily supplementation of 1000 mg for a maximum of 2 months increased the count and motility, demonstrating the significance of vitamin C for male infertility.

 Basically, it’s thought that because vitamin C is an antioxidant, it helps to protect the sperm and it’s DNA from damage thereby increasing the sperm quality.
 Sperm with damaged DNA can fail to thrive at all or fail to allow for conception.
 And in some circumstances, it’s the damaged DNA that causes birth defects or a failure for the baby to thrive.